allegroai/clearml-helm-charts/charts/clearml/README.md

 * scale MongoDB deployment(s) replicas to 0
 * if using securityContexts check for new value form in values.yaml (podSecurityContext and containerSecurityContext)

-## ENTERPRISE Version

-There are some specific Enterprise version features that can be enabled only with specific Enterprise licensed images.
-Enabling this features on OSS version can cause the entire installation to break.

-### Non root/privileged environments

-*This feature is available for Enterprise version only*

-In environments like Openshift or Tanzu it can be required to run non-root/non-privileged pods/containers.
-In this case it's recommended to use `values-enterprise-non-root-privileged.yaml` as base for override file.

 ## Additional Configuration for ClearML Server

 You can also configure the **clearml-server** for: